 June: Ask Us Your Digital Identity Questions

-We’ve received loads of questions from customers, partners, and occasionally from friends, about a myriad of things relating to Digital Identity, GDPR compliance, personal data, and security.
+We’ve received loads of GDPR questions from customers, partners, and occasionally from friends, about a myriad of things relating to the new regulation including Digital Identity, compliance, personal data, and security.

 We’re sure they aren’t the only ones with questions – so we’ve decided to launch a monthly mailbag where our Director of Strategic Accounts & Client Quality Services, Tom Canfarotta, will answer your questions.

-This month we’ve received many questions around GDPR, and it makes sense since it went into effect May 25.
+This month we’ve received many GDPR questions, and it makes sense since it went into effect May 25.

 Will your services assist us with our own efforts to be GDPR compliant?

 ~Mike from New York City

 There are many GDPR Compliance elements that intersect for Veratad and our customers, many are considered “Data Controllers” under the new GDPR regulations.
 Remember, the “Data Controllers” are the organizations that capture and manage personal data about their customers and determine the purposes and means of processing the data.

 First, organizations subject to GDPR need to be sure that their “Processors” are compliant.
 As a “Processor,” Veratad has made a significant investment in its security, privacy and GDPR Compliance.
 Be assured that we are GDPR compliant in support of your compliance requirements.

 Also, “Data Controllers” need to be sure that all personal data they collect and process is ‘accurate’ [GDPR article 5.1(d)].
 So, it’s important that personal data collected for on-boarding, as well as requests for access, is properly verified.
 Veratad can assist in verifying an individual in a variety of ways depending on your company’s needs.

 We can verify personal data as well as identity documents, or use two-factor authentication.
 If you’d like more information on any of our identity verification solutions, feel free to reach out for a personalized demo.